sczopek/Medicago-Truncatula-Verticilium-WGNCA-Analysis/README.md

 ### CompareClinicalTraits.R

-Each cluster is matched with a specific clinical trait and treatment.
+Each cluster is matched with a specific clinical treatment.
 Identifying the clusters whose genes turn on and off in response to the viral infection is the goal of the analysis.

 ## R Data